 Here are some examples of the current state requirements to show how varied the election and reporting process can be:

-- California’s election is made on an annual basis and, to qualify, the PTE needs to make an estimated payment by June 15.
+- California’s election is made on an annual basis, and, in order to qualify, the PTE needs to make an estimated payment by June 15.
 Once the election is made, it’s irrevocable for that year and is binding on all qualified partners, shareholders, and members of the PTE.
-Further, California has provided taxpayers with an option to pay online or via a state-provided form.
+Additionally, , California has provided taxpayers with an option to pay online or via a state-provided form.
 Certain members’ income, such as C corporations, are excluded from the tax base when computing the amount of PTET due.
 Qualified owners include individuals, fiduciaries, estates, or trusts subject to California personal income tax and further includes disregarded single-member LLCs owned by an individual, fiduciary, estate, or trust subject to California personal income tax.

 - Other states simply require the entity to make an election on a timely filed return, while other states have created a separate form that must be completed and filed to qualify for PTET eligibility.